People can be confused when confronted with a health event.

 Patients can be reassured by having their case reviewed, and discussed with a second consultant.

-Second opinions are recommended by governing bodies such as the AMA, the Royal Australian College of Surgeons, and the Urological Society of Australia and New Zealand, when a patient or their family are uncertain as to how they should proceed.
+Second opinions are recommended by governing bodies such as the Australian Medical Association (AMA), the Royal Australasian College of Surgeons, and the Urological Society of Australia and New Zealand, when a patient or their family are uncertain as to how they should proceed.